Tanya Ha is a science communication consultant and a passionate advocate for scientific research and broad public understanding of science.

 - media training scientists, and hosting and curating science engagement events

-- national communication and publicity support for National Science Week, which saw over 3,800 media mentions over the month of August 2015 – a 32% increase in media coverage in our first year – and the establishment of a local government program
+- national communication and publicity support for National Science Week, which saw over 3,800 media mentions over the month of August 2015 – a 32% increase in media coverage in our first year – and the establishment of a local government program, which helped the 2017 program achieve a record-breaking 2,157 events registered

 - communication, media and social media management for the National Stem Cell Foundation of Australia